ScottyMacCVC/Election_Analysis/README.md

 # Election_Analysis

 # Project Overview
 A Colorado Board of Election requested an audtit for a local congressional election.

-1 Calc the total number of votes cast
-2 get a complete list of candidates who received votes 3 calc the total number of votes each candidate received 4 calc the % of votes each candidate won
-5 determine the winner of the election based on popular vote
+The counties of Araphoe, Denver, & Jefferson all contributed to the total votes.
+The audit will provide a closer look at the percentage of votes from each county as well as the total from each.
+Our largest county, Denver, will own the vast majority of the votes.
+Jefferson vote count was 38,855 or 10.5% of the vote, Denver received 306,055 or 6.7% of the vote, and Araphoe recieved 24,801 or 6.7% of the overall vote.

+The total number of votes was 369,711.
+Charles Casper Stockham, Diana DeGette, and Raymon Anthony Doane shared the vote count.
+Stockham received 85,213 votes or 23.0% of the votes, DeGette received the lions share at 272,892 votes or 73.8%, and our third place is Doane with 11,606 votes or 3.1% of the overall votes.
+The election was decidedly Diane DeGette for the local congressional election winner.

 ## Resources
 -Data Source: election_results.csv
--Software: Python 3.6.7.
+-Software: Python 3.7.6.
 Visual Studio Code, 1.38.1

 ## Summary
 The analysis of the the election show that:
-- There were "x" votes cast in the election.
+- There were 369,711 votes cast in the election.
 - The candidates were:
-    -Candidate 1
-    -Candidate 2
-    -Candidate 3
+    -Charles Casper Stockham
+    -Diana DeGette
+    -Raymon Anthony Doane
 -The candidate results were:
-    -Candidate 1 received "x%" of the vote and "y" number of votes -Candidate 2
-    -Candidate 3
+    -Charles Casper Stockham received 85,213 or 23% of the overall vote -Diana DeGette received 272,892 or 73.8% of the overall vote -Raymon Anthony Doane received 24,801 or 6.7% of the overall vote
 - The winner of the election was:
-     - Candidate (1,2,3) who received "x%" of the vote and "y" number of votes
+    -Diana DeGette received 272,892 or 73.8% of the overall vote

-## Challenges Overview

-- **Challenge 1**
--- There is a statement to the election commission that explores how this script can be used for any election.

-- **Challenge 2**
+- **Using Script for Future Elections**
+-- The script can be used for any election.
+The Election Commmission should consider the utility of the tool, ease of distribution, and uniformity of statistics.
+The tool can be used for any elected position.
+At little costs, we can deliver the tool to the specific elector and they will be able to replicate our election formatting.

+- **Modifying the Script Examples**
--- with two examples for modifying the script - Update the county names for another district with new candidates, or, change the candidate names and use the same districts.
+-- We hope to see the script in the future.
+So long as the csv file is built in a similar fashion to our current model, we can update the county names for another district with new candidates, or, change the candidate names and use the same districts.
+The base concept is a set of votes counted, a location in the world, and a set of outcomes.
+We could be voting on a measure for a city where we count the ballot numbers, for the city we want to implement change, and the outcomes of the potential change.

-## Challenges Summary